 • Collect only minimally-necessary set of PHI, in addition to those required by study design or operational requirements, to positively identify study subjects during data entry phase

-Alternatively, the PI may request that BBMC assist with development of the REDCap database for the study.
+Alternatively, the PI may request that BBMC share the above responsibilities and directly participate in the development of the REDCap database for the study.

 To move a database into production, the study PI or authorized PI representative needs to request a review by BBMC, providing the following information:

-• IRB-approved research protocol (for clinical studies) or final version of the research protocol (for studies not requiring IRB approval)
+• IRB-approved research protocol or final version of the research protocol (for studies not requiring IRB approval)

-• IRB approval letter (for clinical studies)
+• IRB approval letter (or letters, if multiple IRBs and/or regulatory bodies, e.g., VA Research & Development Committee, are involved) or an IRB exemption notice

-• A signed copy of this policy.
+• A signed copy of the REDCap Data Use Agreement.

 After review and approval, BBMC will move the database into production and the study team will be able to collect research information.